CinRC/IRDC-CCSK/README.md

 So, a.a + b | c \a is to be read as (a.a) + (b | (c\a)) (infix notation) or + . a a | b \a c  (postfix notation).

+Of course, parenthesises take precedence over all operators.

 Reversible computation is important because //TODO